ospfranco/ospfranco.github.io/_posts/2023-08-11-react native, rust step-by-step integration guide.md

   > You see on iOS we are creating a xcframework, that is because the architectures conflict (iOS and iOS sim m1), so we use a xcframework to package it nicely for Xcode to build our app.

+- The `copy-ios.sh` is just a simple scripts that copies the generated xcframework to a more convenient location.
+You can leave it out if you want.
 - Add generated `.xcframework` to Xcode
   - If you are doing this on a single project then dragging and dropping is the easiest, just make sure in the project properties mark the xcframework as embed and sign.
   - If you are doing this on React Native, as part of a library, then you need to modify your podspec.
 Just drop the `xcframework` somewhere and then on your podspec add `s.vendored_frameworks = "my_sdk.xcframework"`